khuranamanan/get-tooltip-react/README.md

 The Tooltip component accepts the following props:

 - children: ReactNode (required) - The content that triggers the tooltip.
-- tooltipText: string (required) - The text to display in the tooltip.
+- tooltiptext: string (required) - The text to display in the tooltip.
 - position: one of ["top", "bottom", "left", "right"] - Position of the tooltip (default: "bottom").
 - bg: string - Background color of the tooltip (default: "black").
 - textColor: string - Text color of the tooltip (default: "white").